Disk Utilities

 V6.0.0 Make right-click properties honour the desktop font, add Explore, Delete and Open options for piechart and list right-click, rebuild tree after Delete.

-If you are using Vista, and want the right-click usage piechart option, you may need to run the program as administrator when setting that option.
+If you are using Vista, Windows-7 or later, and want the right-click usage piechart option, you may need to run the program as administrator when setting that option.

 TrimTree